TranNhatTan14/Obsidian/Quotes.md

 - Your spririt is your strongest ammor
 - One beam, no matter how big, cannot support an entire house on its own.
 Unity creates strength
 - Sometimes losing other people helps you find yourself

+If you know the enemy and know yourself, you need not fear the result of a hundred battles.
+If you know yourself but not the enemy, for every victory gained you will also suffer a defeat.
+If you know neither the enemy nor yourself, you will succumb in every battle - Sun Tzu

 # Quote